colorful-tones/acf-recipes/README.md

 All of the content used to populate this learning resource site was sourced from [SimplyRecipes.com](https://simplyrecipes.com)

+## Requirements

+1. [ACF PRO](https://www.advancedcustomfields.com/pro/) 6.1.0-alpha1 – for ACF stuff.
+2. [Gutena Newsletter](https://wordpress.org/plugins/newsletter-block-by-gutena/) 1.1.4 – for newsletter block in footer template part.

+### Optional

+1. [Pattern Manager](https://wpengine.com/builders/pattern-manager/) 0.1.3 – if you want to create and maintain further patterns, but not necessary if you do not.
+2. [WordPress Beta Tester](https://wordpress.org/plugins/wordpress-beta-tester/) 3.2.9 – if you want to run the latest WP 6.2 RC2, which was used in the demo, but WP 6.1 will likely work just fine.

 ## Resources

 * [What’s new with ACF Blocks in ACF 6